tenbeakilled/VGA-Project/README.md

-# A guide to the project files for the VGA Output System.
+# A guide to the project files for the VGA Output System

 ## Team members contributing to this project were :
 - Seongbin Lee